asagi4/comfyui-prompt-control/README.md

 If you find prompt scheduling inconvenient for some reason, `PCTextEncode` can be used as a drop-in replacement for `CLIPTextEncode` to get everything else.

+[This example workflow](workflows/example-lazy.json?raw=1) shows LoRA scheduling and prompt editing and compares it with the same prompt implemented with built-in ComfyUI nodes.

-[This example workflow](workflows/example.json?raw=1) implements a two-pass workflow illustrating most scheduling features.
+[This older example workflow](workflows/example.json?raw=1) implements a two-pass workflow illustrating more feeatures, including custom masks and filtering that are not yet available with the lazy nodes.

 The tools in this repository combine well with the macro and wildcard functionality in [comfyui-utility-nodes](https://github.com/asagi4/comfyui-utility-nodes)